 Most people think of ‘homemaking’ as activities inside the home.
-But in reality, homemaking includes being about to extend your home to the garden.
+But in reality, homemaking includes making sure you extend your home to the garden.
 If you really think about it, stepping out the back door to do your ‘grocery shopping’ is a natural extension of the home.

 Extend Your Home to the Garden with a Kitchen Garden

-Often referred to as a Potager, Kitchen Gardens have been around possibly as far back as the Biblical era of Mesopotamia, Babylon and Egypt.
+Often referred to as a Potager, Kitchen Gardens are a perfect way to extend your home to the garden.
+They have been around possibly as far back as the Biblical era of Mesopotamia, Babylon and Egypt.
 In the Middle Ages, the Monks were famous for their gardens.
 Because of their religious practice of being secluded from the outside world, it was necessary for them to grow all of their own foods.
 Kitchen gardens are based on visual appeal, as well as productivity.

 Where Shaker and Victory gardens would be planted on the flat in rows, a Kitchen garden may be raised beds, or smaller beds with pathways connecting each one.
 Some Kitchen gardens also offer some type of water feature, such as a fountain, either in the center of the garden, or tucked into one of the smaller beds.

 Whether a feature is used or not, Kitchen gardens are always planted in close proximity to a water source.
-A traditional Kitchen Garden is placed close to the Kitchen or back door, and is usually enclosed with a wall or some type of fencing.
+A traditional Kitchen Garden is almost literally a way to extend your home to the garden as they are placed close to the Kitchen or back door and is usually enclosed with a wall or some type of fencing.
 It is lush with vegetables, herbs, small fruit plants or shrubs, and flowers, either used for companion planting, cutting or culinary needs.

 Another difference in a Kitchen garden is the incorporation of some type of fruit tree.
 This tree is usually a dwarf, to prevent too much shading, and is placed either in the center of the garden, or in a corner.
 Be sure to choose a self-pollinating variety, or plant at least two for pollination.
 Underneath the tree are small beds with the plants that either need or can tolerate some shade.